Clicky Skip to Content

 Storage and Shelf life of Lettuce.

-It is worth taking notice if your lettuce is turning pink, as this is a sign it is getting worse.
+It is worth noticing if your lettuce is turning pink, as this is a sign it is worsening.
 To know if your lettuce has gone bad, look for brown or black spots on the leaves, which indicates it has started to decay.
-If brown or black spots on lettuce are accompanied by a weird smell or texture, leading you to believe the problem is more than just brown spots, then you are better off throwing that lettuce away than eating it.

-Watch this video to learn about the health effects of eating rusty brown spotted Lettuce
+Watch this video to learn about the health effects of eating rusty brown spotted Lettuce.

 To learn about Does Sugar Go Bad check out my article where I cover everything you need to know.